 The Subject Lands are situated within the South Slope physiographic region of southern Ontario.
 The South Slope is a transitional zone between the Oak Ridges Moraine and the Peel Plain physiographic regions.
 The area is characterized by bedrock parent material overlain by sandy silt or silty sand till deposits associated with the Halton Till formation.
-Soils are relatively impermeable, and runoff is conveyed quickly to local waterbodies (Chapman and Putnam 1984).
+Bedrock is composed of a combination of shale, limestone, dolostone and siltstone.
+Soils are relatively impermeable with surficial despots composed of clay to silt-textured till derived from glaciolacustrine deposits or shale.